Miami Veterans Benefits

 “Aid & Attendance” and “Housebound” are special Veterans Programs designed to help veterans and their surviving spouses receive the financial support necessary to ensure continuing care in their own home, in an assisted living facility, or in a nursing home setting.
 Benefits may also be available for house-bound individuals that require daily assistance to maintain their health, dignity and safety.

 Application for Aid and Attendance or Housebound Benefits is a complex process.
 The forms are available for you to do this yourself, but be advised that if you apply, and your application is denied, you must wait an entire year before you can reapply.
 For these reasons, many people seek assistance in completing the application.
 It is illegal for anyone to charge you a fee to help complete the application or file for benefits.

-The Law Office of Brian C. Perlin, P.A. can assist with you with this process – at no cost to you.
+The Perlin Estate Planning & Probate can assist with you with this process – at no cost to you.